leonickel/stickgame/README.md

 To start using the application without calling REST APIs directly, you can access the frontend, just access the follow url:
 * http://localhost:8080/stickgame/

-Note: I'm not so experienced with frontend applications, so I've just made a few changes in files you've sent it to me including a modal to capture login and Ajax implementation to calling REST APIs in the backend.
+Note: I'm not so experienced with frontend applications, so I've made just a few changes in the files you've sent me including a modal to capture login, a label in the header to show logged user and Ajax implementation to calling REST APIs in the backend.
 I've tried to implement a facebook post, but I've not concluded this step, sorry about that.

 ## API Requests examples
 * http://localhost:8080/stickgame/service/statistics/

 This GET call will retrieve a global statistics about winning and losses including win ratio.
 If there is no global statistic, the application will return 404 status code with a message "global statistics not found"

 * http://localhost:8080/stickgame/service/statistics/{userId}

 This GET call will retrieve a statistics about winning and losses for provided userId.
 If there is no statistic related to this user, the application will inform it in log and return a response with zero values in json in order to help frontend avoid doing additional validations.

 * PUT http://localhost:8080/stickgame/service/statistics/{userId}

 This PUT method will receive a json with totalWon and totalLost values, retrieve an already stored values for this user (if exists), sum and update key on redis database.
 Below an example of calling this API with curl:
 > `curl -v -H "Content-Type: application/json" -X PUT http://localhost:8080/stickgame/service/statistics/leo -d'{"totalWon":1,"totalLost":0}'`